eclipxe13/buzoncfdi-cfdireader/README.md

 ## TODO

+Check the mime validation, Locator validate and Schema also validate but both use different mime list

 A lot of work, this is a open source project that try to offer a common and framework independent way to work with CFDI.